-- 2. From your policy source appliance, select Administration > Backup Utility. - 3.
+- 1. Before starting a Restore process, stop all Websense components that are running off the appliance.
+For example, stop Log Server, transparent ID agents, and TRITON Web Security. - 2.
+From your policy source appliance, select Administration > Backup Utility. - 3.
 Click the Restore tab. - 4.
-For restore mode, select Restore module configuration. - 5.
-From the pull-down menu, choose the software module Websense Web Security. - 6.
-Select a radio button to indicate where the Policy Database backup file is stored, on the appliance or elsewhere. - Restore from a backup stored elsewhere.
+From the Restore mode list, select Websense Web Security. - 5.
+Select a radio button to indicate where the Policy Database backup file is stored, on the appliance or elsewhere.

+• Restore from a backup stored elsewhere.
 Browse to and select the backup file you want.
-Click Upload to initiate the upload of the selected backup and verify version compatibility.
+Click Restore Policies to initiate the upload of the selected backup and verify version compatibility.
 When the upload is complete, a popup window appears with details of the selected backup file.